-Under the glass pyramid, he planned to create a reception, functional areas, and a network of corridors so that the visitors could access the art collections easily.
+Under the glass pyramid, he planned to create a reception, functional areas, and a network of corridors to access the art collections easily.

 Architect IM Pei’s solution added more than 92,000 square meters (990,279 square feet) of floor space to the Museum and doubled the exhibition space from 31,000 square meters to over 60,000 square meters.

-With this solution, the Louvre Museum could seamlessly direct visitors to 14.5 km (9 miles) of corridors and 403 rooms.
+The Louvre Museum could seamlessly direct visitors to 14.5 km (9 miles) of corridors and 403 rooms with this solution.